 The previous draft of the PIPL surprised the business circle as it took a very harsh stance by imposing very high penalties.
-In general, the punishment at the corporate level is kept intact under the final draft, namely
+In general, the punishment at the corporate level is kept intact under the final draft, namely:

 The final draft newly adds wording which allows the authorities to stop services provided by the respective APPs which violate the PIPL.

 This legal principle is also adopted by other Chinese laws regulating other types of data, which means that – besides privacy topic – all data activities of foreign head offices or affiliates must respect Chinese laws.
-For example, Article 2 of the PRC Data Security Law which took effect as of September 1, 2021 stipulates that legal liabilities shall be pursued if data processing activities conducted outside China harm the national security or public interest of the PRC.
+For example, Article 2 of the PRC Data Security Law, which took effect on 1 September 2021 and stipulates that legal liabilities shall be pursued if data processing activities conducted outside China harm the national security or public interest of the PRC.
 This legislative trend reflects China’s concern over the topic of so-called "data sovereignty" which has become a new regulatory challenge for international business.

 Data export control provisions in general remain unchanged under the final draft PIPL.
-Personal data are allowed to be transmitted out of China if such transmission qualifies one of the below
+Personal data are allowed to be transmitted out of China if such transmission qualifies one of the below:

 Compared with the legislative ambiguity and vagueness in earlier years, the above are a big step forward which will greatly facilitate cross-border data flow of international companies.
 Although not all details are available, this development at least shows a practical direction for companies to follow.
 In particular, the inclusion of the fifth item concerning international treaties shows a very positive approach to solving the current dilemma faced by international companies when there has been a legislative trend in various jurisdictions to build up border control over data flow.
 Without the international cooperation among the concerned jurisdictions (including both the EU and China), cross-border data transmission compliance will be impossible for international business.